Duane Morris LLP

 Restricting Future Activities

-Illinois courts will review an employer’s restrictions on employees’ future activities to ensure that they are no more reasonable than necessary, supported by adequate consideration (whether entered into at the beginning of employment which continues for at least two years or through additional consideration provided during or at the end of employment), do not impose undue hardship on the employee, are not injurious to the public, and narrowly tailored to protect the employer’s legitimate business interests.
-Each case will be considered individually, so restrictions that may be appropriate for one employee’s circumstances may be found unreasonable for other employees.
+Illinois courts will review an employer’s restrictions on employees’ future activities to ensure that they are no more reasonable than necessary, supported by adequate consideration (whether entered into at the beginning of employment which continues for at least two (2) years or through additional consideration provided during or at the end of employment), do not impose undue hardship on the employee, are not injurious to the public, and narrowly tailored to protect the employer’s legitimate business interests.
+Each case will be considered individually, so restrictions that may be appropriate for one (1) employee’s circumstances may be found unreasonable for other employees.

-The IFWA amendments also prohibit an employer’s enforcement of restrictive covenants against employees who are terminated as a result of circumstances related to the COVID-19 pandemic or similar circumstances (with limited exceptions), who are covered by a collective bargaining agreement, or who are employed in certain industry positions.
+Employers may not enforce restrictive covenants against employees who are terminated as a result of circumstances related to the COVID-19 pandemic or similar circumstances (with limited exceptions), who are covered by a collective bargaining agreement, or who are employed in certain industry positions.
 Employers also must advise employees in writing of their right to consult with an attorney and provide at least 14 days to consider the restrictive covenant agreement prior to it taking effect.
 Employees who prevail in litigation brought by the employer to enforce a non-compliant restrictive covenant may recover attorneys’ fees and costs and additional relief.

 Whistleblower Laws

-Under the Illinois Whistleblower Act, employers may not have policies that prohibit or otherwise retaliate against an employee who discloses information in a court or administrative hearing, before a legislative commission or committee, or in any other proceeding, or to a government or law enforcement agency, where the employee has reasonable cause to believe that the information discloses a violation of a State or federal law, rule, or regulation.
+Under the Illinois Whistleblower Act, employers may not have policies that prohibit or otherwise retaliate against an employee who discloses information in a court or administrative hearing, before a legislative commission or committee, or in any other proceeding, or to a government or law enforcement agency, where the employee has reasonable cause to believe that the information discloses a violation of a state or federal law, rule, or regulation.
 Violations may subject employers to civil penalties and to damages that may be awarded in an employee’s private legal action.

 Special Rules For Garden Leave